 The standard ZEV have headlight bulbs in their dual tail lights for "pay attention car driver" effect that can be seen quickly.
 [CUT PHOTO COMMENTS]

 They also have dual lights on the front and a 3rd center light to draw the eye.

-An SAE standard day is 59.9 degrees F, zero humidity, sea level, barometer of 29.9 inches.
+An SAE standard day is 59.9 degrees F, zero humidity, at sea level, barometer measurement of 29.9 inches.
 These do affect an electric motor as they relate to the cooling of the motor.
-The hotter a motor is the more resistance in its windings, the less output it makes.
-Colder and more dense air make better cooling.
+The more heat in a motor, the more resistance in its windings and the less output it makes.
+Colder and denser air allow for better cooling.

-We test our motors at 150 degrees C, or about 350 F. Then the power rating of our motor is what is the continuous power maximum that can be held with the motor heated to that level.
-This testing standard produces a motor that is "underrated" in comparison with that of other companies.
+We test our motors at 150 degrees C (~350 F).
+Then the measured power rating of our motor is listed as the continuous power maximum that can be held with the motor heated at that level (150 degree C).
+This testing standard produces a motor that is underrated in comparison with that of other companies.

 The standard man is 165 lbs.

 19) Does an electric vehicle need any maintenance?

 Of course.
 Weekly, tire pressure should be monitored and provided with compressed air as necessary.
 Monthly, check all axle bolts, brake caliper bolts, and swingarm bolts to ensure they are still tight.
 Yearly, check the front forks’ head bearings and the battery terminal block connections for corrosion and clean as necessary.

 However, that is far less than a conventional motorcycle.
 There are no fluids to change and no chain to oil.